 Many couples in Maryland wish to enter into agreements that protect their financial interests.
 Both prenuptial and postnuptial agreements can include provisions addressing key issues in a divorce or separation.
 A Maryland marital agreements lawyer can provide assistance with the negotiation, drafting, and review of a premarital agreement so you can ensure you are making informed choices before signing a contract that affects your rights.
-If you are separating or divorcing and creating a separation agreement, an attorney can also provide the assistance you need.
+A family attorney can also provide the assistance you need.

 What Laws Apply in the State of Maryland Related to Marital Agreements